 azureConfigFile: Optional.
-A configuration file that contains the storage connection parameters, instead of the one in the default location, such as azureStorageAccount: Optional.
+A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
+If this is not defined, the default configuration azureStorageAccount: Optional.
 The name of the Azure storage account to use for the "string" operation.